Introduction to Mobile Friendly Website

 3. Use mobile plugins on a popular CMS platform

 There are a few popular mobile-friendly web pages CMS like WordPress, Joomla or Drupal.
 They offer the best solutions to make your site mobile friendly website without the need to create two versions of the site separately for desktop and for mobile.
 They also have additional methods to customize the mobile site and include the best features to be used on mobile devices to make the user get the best experience from the site.

 4. Think with your thumb

 Make sure that your site has easy navigation between the pages of your site with one thumb.
-The mobile users should be able to navigate with their phone hand without wanting to use the second hand.
+Mobile users should be able to navigate with their phone hand without wanting to use the second hand.
 And avoid the contents from being zoomed by the viewers.
 If the users are in need to zoom the contents then it means that the contents are not perfectly optimized for the mobile device.

 5. Font and buttons size matters

 Another important factor to consider is that the buttons and menus are big enough for a touchscreen mobile device.
 Mostly the mobile sites will resize the screens using CSS media queries.
 Mobile sites should allow easy selection and removal of buttons.
 At least 45 pixels of space should be given for buttons or tap elements as per the rule of thumb.
 Bigger the button, the better it will be.